 Using YouTube's Social Media to Grow Your Brand

-Not only is a legitimate , it might be one of the most powerful channels you optimize.
+Not only is Youtube a legitimate social media platform, it might be one of the most powerful channels you optimize.
 If approached the right way, you can harness it’s power to grow your brand, all while having fun and connecting with people at the same time.